 Last week I gave a guest lecture in the graduate course, Postcolonial Transitions, at Utrecht University (course lecturers Dr. Gianmaria Colpani and Prof. Sandra Ponzanesi).
-The lecture was part of a course module on applying postcolonial frameworks in order to better understand the Arab Spring, its history, and aftermath.
-It was also designed to raise critical questions about how useful these frameworks are for a case such as Syria.
+The lecture was part of a course module on applying postcolonial frameworks in order to better understand the Arab Spring, its historical background, and its aftermath.
+It was also designed to raise critical questions about how useful postcolonial frameworks are for a case such as Syria.
 It was a great experience to discuss such a pressing, current conflict with engaged and informed students.
 Here are the readings that were assigned for the week:

 Sangheeta Ray.
 2005.
 “Postscript: Popular Perceptions of Postcolonial Studies after 9/11.”
 In A Companion to Postcolonial Studies, edited by H. Swhatz and S. Ray, 574-583.
 Malden: Blackwell Publishing.

 • Rosa Vasilaki.
 2013.
 “Between Postcolonialism and Radical Historicism: the Contested Muslim Political Subject.”
 In Postcolonialism and Islam: Theory, Literature, Culture, Society and Film, edited by G. Nash, K. Kerr-Koch and S. Hackett, 65-75.
 London: Routledge.

 • Hamid Dabashi.
 2012.
 “Introduction.”
 In The Arab Spring: The End of Postcolonialism.
 London:Zed Books.

 • Ussama Makdisi.
 2017.
 “The Problem of Sectarianism in the Middle East in the Era of

 Western Hegemony.”
 In Sectarianization: Mapping the New Politics of the Middle East, edited by N. Hashemi and D. Postel, 23-34.
 Oxford and New York: Oxford University Press.